 Great question!
 There are three things that can possibly go wrong:

-- The wrong projects – Not only is it important to focus on the right projects, it’s important to focus on the right projects at the right time.
+- The wrong projects – Not only is it important to focus on the right projects, it’s important to do them in the right order.
 We will help your digital champion prioritise your projects to help them build confidence, influence and value over time.

 - A lack of effort – Your digital champion self select into the program and that this is seen as an official part of their job description (not an additional part).
 We will also have a one-on-one interview with each of your digital champions before they join the program to make sure they understand what is expected of them.

 - A lack of influence – If your digital champions or the program sponsor can’t influence the technology decisions within your organisation, the program is likely to cause frustration rather than value.
-If possible, you might want to consider if there is a more suitable sponsor for the program.
+In this case you might want to consider whether you have the right people in the program.